massoncheg/forgejo-docs/docs/user/webhooks.md

 - Feishu / Lark Suite
 - WeCom (Wechat Work)

+These channels don't implement all webhook types.
+Those types that are implemented have to be manually tested.
+Try them and open an [issue](https://codeberg.org/forgejo/forgejo/issues/new/choose) if they do not work for your use case.

 ### Event information

 The following is an example of event information that will be sent by Forgejo to